cproctor/bba/content/modules/coffee.md

 - Empty your coffee grounds, rinse the basket and the espresso cup, close up the coffee, and put it away.
 - If you used the steam wand to froth milk, clean it with a wet paper towel.
 - Leave the espresso machine ready for the next user.
-- Turn the machine off unless someone else is waiting to use it.
+- Turn off the machine and all switches unless someone else is waiting to use it.